Roibeard-Ruadhan/alcohol-free-ireland/README.md

 - Add a profile page for subscribers to allow them to make updates.
 - Add a link so that users can share blogs or events on social media
 - Add a way for people to register at ease using a social media account
+- The images are too large on the main screen inside the blog page & need some repair work.
+- A loop to confirm the name of attendees for each event(so close!)

 ## **Database Layout**
 - **Posts Diagram**